 From Leviticus 11-13

 People of different countries and cultures have rules about food they can and can’t eat.
-For example, most western people would be horrified if asked to eat dog meat because dogs are our pets and because we may think dogs are ‘dirty.’
-In either case, eating dogs would violate boundaries of social significance.
 Today we read about Israel’s food laws and learn what foods made people unclean.
 In the gospel we learn more about the food laws.
 Avoiding impurity is integral to holiness.

 This post is part of my bible in a year series.